-C7.
-Undergarments
+C7.Undergarments

-C7.1.
-Players may wear clothing under their uniform in order to protect them from injury, temperature, sunlight, etc.

-C7.2.
-WFDF considers that if any exposed parts of undergarments are black or white, they will best prevent a clash with the main uniform colours.
+- C7.1.
+Players may wear clothing under their uniform in order to protect them from injury, temperature, sunlight, etc. - C7.2.
+WFDF considers that if any exposed parts of undergarments are black, white, or matching the main uniform colours, this will improve the image of the sport.

-C8.
-Gloves
+C8.Gloves